NB: This is the former BIO-8007 Coping with media

 Most of day one is dedicated to talks and small exercises before the interview training starts, see the schedule.
 The second day will be spent on interviewing the remaining participants before we look at the videos.
 This is an exellent opportunity to be prepared when a journalist make contact!

-Choose to either write a feature article (without images/figures) or a blog post (with images/figures) about your research.
+Choose to either write a feature article (without images/figures) or a blog post (with images/figures) about your research, and state which audience you are targeting.
 Aim for less than 6000 characters (incl. spaces).
 The exam should be delivered to WISEflow before the given deadline.
 The grading is pass/fail.
-Prior to the deadline, there will be an opportunity to recieve feedback from a communication advisor from your own faculty.
+Prior to the deadline, there will be an opportunity to receive feedback from a communication advisor from your own faculty.

 Press release guidelines